University of Edinburgh Medical School: 21st century

+The medical school in 2025 was ranked 5th by the Complete University Guide, 6th in the UK by The Guardian University Guide, and 7th by The Times University Guide.
+It also ranked 21st in the world by both the Times Higher Education World University Rankings and the QS World University Rankings in the same year.
+According to a Healthcare Survey run by Saga in 2006, the medical school's main teaching hospital, the Royal Infirmary of Edinburgh, was considered the best hospital in Scotland.

 Edinburgh Model

 The Edinburgh Model was a model of medical teaching developed by the University of Edinburgh in the 18th century and widely emulated around the world including at the University of Pennsylvania Perelman School of Medicine and the McGill University Faculty of Medicine.
 It was a two-tiered education model, revolutionary and well suited to the medical system of the UK at the time.
 First, the model offered its students studies in all branches of science, not just medicine.
 According to Mary Hewson, "every branch of science was regularly taught, and drawn together so compactly from one to the other."
 Edinburgh offered the most extensive selection of courses in any university in Britain.

 Furthermore, it had a two-tiered education model which allowed a great number of students to matriculate, but allowed few to graduate.
-The requirements for an MD were very stringent.
 Students had to attend all lectures with the exception of midwifery (although it was strongly encouraged nonetheless), they had to study for at minimum 3 years, had to write a series of oral and written examinations in Latin and had to compose a Latin thesis and defend it before the whole faculty.
 Consequently, the majority of students attended Edinburgh with the intention of learning medicine for 1 year before leaving due to the costs of a degree and the fact that an MD degree was not required to practice medicine.
 Between 1765 and 1825, only 20% of Edinburgh students graduated with an MD.

 Later on this Edinburgh Model developed into a more formal university medical education curriculum, which was spread around the world by its graduates.
 In 1825, the years of medical education increased from three to four years and in 1833, English replaced Latin as the language of examination.

-Admission

-Gaining admission to study medicine at the University of Edinburgh is highly competitive.
-In 2013, there were 2150 Home/EU applications for 190 Home/EU positions leading to an applicant to place ratio of 11 to 1.
-In addition, there were 715 overseas applications for 17 international spots, an applicant to place ratio of 42 to 1.